 There is a lot to be said about successfully completing challenge.
 But by far, the common denominator for those who succeed is structure.
-I strongly advise you to parcel out your pledge in managable work-packages before starting.
+Before you apply – divide your pledge in 6 manageable chunks.
 You could go for say, 250 points or 10 models… or some other divider.
 But dividing your force into “painting chunks” strongly helps you getting towards the end.
-Of course, you are free to paint a bit of this and a bob of that every month, but that way lies failure for many.

 Here’s an example of how I managed my latest entry.
 This would have been a “Gamer’s Challenge”.
 I divided my Tyranids army in chunks 5 (here you would have to divide it in 6) that I found manageable.
 With a plan like this you’re going to make it!

 All things being equal, some of you WILL fail.
 But do not despair.
 That is part of the nature of this beast.
 However, even those who fail, normally end up with more painted miniatures than they started with.
 So in a sense everyone wins.
 Also, if you should fail, feel free to continue painting along, and cheer the dudes who are still running.